mautic/developer-documentation-new/docs/rest_api/forms.rst

      - The specific Mautic Landing Page where the submission occurred
    * - ``results``
      - object
-     - The values submitted for each Form field
+     - The values submitted for each Form Field

+.. vale on

 .. vale off